mullummer/racecenter/README.md

 Riders slower than [max_slow_speed] km/h will be marked black

+A gap larger than [min_gap] seconds creates a new group

 Riders with bib numbers in [gc] will be marked yellow (gc contenders) Riders with bib numbers in [green] will be marked green (sprinters)